+TODO: Document the exponentation operator.

 The + operator

 The binary + operator requires both operands to be of the Number primitive type or an enum type, or at least one of the operands to be of type Any or the String primitive type.
 Operands of an enum type are treated as having the primitive type Number.
 If one operand is the null or undefined value, it is treated as having the type of the other operand.
 If both operands are of the Number primitive type, the result is of the Number primitive type.
 If one or both operands are of the String primitive type, the result is of the String primitive type.
 Otherwise, the result is of type Any.